Gioscia02/SicilEye_IOS_App/README.md

 visually impared and visually healthy to enjoy the art and the monuments in Palermo (in Sicily, Italy).

 How this app works
-using a camera that recognize the monument and shows the story of that place.
+It uses the camera to recognize the monument you are framing and automaticaly shows the story of that place.

+Who is the target
+Potentialy it's usable for everyone but we paid attention to allow blind and visually impared people to use our app through a simple UI and the Apple VoiceOver.